 God is capable of doing far more abundantly than we ask or think (Ephesians 3:20).
 Why then, should we tell Him how?
 Maybe He has something much grander in mind.
 Maybe He has a greater purpose.

 Prayer should not be something that we measure.
+However, prayer journaling can lend to keeping tabs on God.
 As a believer, we are called to “pray without ceasing” (1 Thess.
 5:17).
 It is not to be something we merely do…it is to be who we are.
-The practice of “saying prayers” should never become monotonous, routine, boring, crusty or old.
+The practice of “saying prayers” should never become monotonous, routine, boring, crusty, or old.
 Rather, we should view prayer as a constant and continuous conversation with God our Heavenly Father.
-Prayer is our way to know God more.
+In other words, prayer is our way to know God more.

 I now realize prayers are answered in the process.
-We should look at prayer with a fresh perspective.
-God is answering your prayers in each and every moment as you grow in intimacy with Him.
+We should look at prayer from a fresh perspective.
+God is answering your prayers in every moment as you grow in intimacy with Him.